The following AI-generated podcast discussion is *mostly* accurate. To get a quick idea of what the project is about, have a listen.

 The classic critique of flat transaction tax systems is that they weigh heavily on the poor.
 If the rate is set at 30% (for a catch-all tax), then basic needs become 30% more expensive.
 The rich, meanwhile, can absorb that cost easily.

 The Net Consumption Tax, due to the arrival of newer technologies, can effectively address that concern.
 The method is simple.
-Every nuclear family account would have a certain number of individuals associated with it.
-Each individual would be eligible for a subsidy to their account balance based on what is added to the account on a monthly basis.
+Every nuclear family identity would have a certain number of individuals associated with it.
+Each individual would be eligible for a subsidy for their initial monthly spending.

 For example (using an example rate):

-• This bonus would drop by 5 NIS for every 10 NIS added.
+- This bonus would drop by 5 NIS for every 10 NIS spent.

-• After 200 NIS is added, their balance would be 1050 NIS and they would receive no more subsidy.
+- After 200 NIS is spent, their balance would be 1050 NIS and they would receive no more subsidy.

 This would result in:

-• Reporting of small revenues that are typically not reported (e.g. babysitting).
-This bottom-up reporting incentive would make it harder to hide revenues among the wealthy as these typically filter down to the poor.
+- Reporting of small revenues that are typically not reported (e.g. babysitting).
+This bottom-up reporting incentive would make it harder to hide revenues among the wealthy as these typically filter down to the poor and the poor would need receipts to document the source of their funds in order to get the subsidy.

-• An incentive to make some revenues.
-The welfare would only come into play with the receipt of funds.
+- An incentive to make some revenues.
+The welfare would only come into play with the spending of some of one’s own funds.
 For some, such as with the severely disabled, this might come in the form of charity.
 But for many others, it would come for work and or business.

 Notably, the benefit would apply to all residents.
 There would be no disincentive to work because no benefits would be lost no matter how high your revenues.